Quick Page Links

 Increase Breast Milk Supply with Galactogue Drugs

-- Side-effects on the mother sometimes include tiredness, anxiety, cramps on stomach and diarrhea.
+- Side effects on the mother sometimes include tiredness, anxiety, cramps in the stomach, and diarrhea.

 - Can increase breast milk production by 40%